Ball at The Opera by Carol

 -

-- Bracquemond often lent assistance to his painter friends
+- Bracquemond often lent assistance to his painter

-were thought necessary to perfect the needling of the plate.
-In the fourth
+number is uncertain) were thought necessary to perfect the needling of

-state, the plate was cut down on both left and right in order to eliminate
+the plate.
+In the fourth state, the plate was cut down on both left and

-a vertical strip on both sides which had not been needled.
-In the final
+right in order to eliminate a vertical strip on both sides which had

-state, the woman's hand on her lower belly was slightly reworked in order
+not been needled.
+In the final state, the woman's hand on her lower

-to bring out its contours."
-END QUOTE
+belly was slightly reworked in order to bring out its contours."
+END

 - 2.